What’s a time horizon?

 If you can handle the greater ups and downs (also known as volatility) from higher-risk growth investments, then over time they tend to outperform other investment types.
 But if you know you’ll need the money in the next couple of years, then you may want to stick with a lower-risk, conservative investment.

 Generally, the longer you can leave your money invested for, the more risk you can take.
 A good way to illustrate this is to look at a graph of an ASX200 ETF share price.
-If you had bought a share in this ETF in May 2008, a few months before the Global Financial Crisis, you would have paid $23 for a share that fell to $11 by March of the next year.
+If you’d bought a share in this ETF in April 2011, you might have paid $47 for the share, which would later fall to $37 in September of that same year.

-But, if you had a long time horizon, that same share would have been worth more than the $23 you invested by 2011—and by 2021, it would be worth almost $40!
+But, if you had a longer time horizon, that same share you bought for $47 in 2011 would be worth almost $70 in 2021!

 None of that would be helpful if you needed your returns by mid-2009.
 But if you had a long time horizon, and could afford to wait, then it may have been worth it.